 Pregnancy and Dental Health

-.
+If you are pregnant, you should inform your dentist.
 This is because dental treatments are generally avoided for the duration of the pregnancy’s first trimester, as this is the period when both the expectant mother and the child in her womb are most susceptible to complications.

 Want to chat with other moms-to-be?
 Check out our forum.